sdcloudy/marinera/documentation/LOGGING.md

 ## 2. Parsing JSON logs

 The most of the platform components have been deployed to write logs in json format.
-Openshift Logging can parse JSON logs into a structured object and forward them to either OpenShift Logging-managed Elasticsearch.
+Openshift Logging can parse JSON logs into a structured object and forward them to either OpenShift Logging-managed Elasticsearch or another logging target.

 You can do that using the Log Forwarding API.
-This is an examplet to do the parsing:
+This is an examplet to do the parsing and is not required if you want to just deploy this application as a demo environment:

 ```yaml
 apiVersion: logging.openshift.io/v1